Norman (horse): 1908: three-year-old season

 On 6 May 1908 Norman started a 25/1 outsider against sixteen opponents for the 100th running of the 2000 Guineas over the Rowley Mile at Newmarket.
 Ridden by Otto Madden he upset the odds as he took the lead in the last quarter mile and drew away to win "easily" by three lengths clear of Sir Archibald with White Eagle three quarters of a length back in third.
 The result of the race saw Norman promoted to the position of favourite for the Epsom Derby.

 In the Derby over one and a half miles at Epsom Racecourse on 3 June Norman started the 11/2 favourite and was againpartneed by Madden.
 He was in second place at half way but then faded out of contention and finished fifteenth of the eighteen runners behind the 100/1 outsider Signorinetta.
 In September he was fancied to run well in the St Leger but made no impact as he came home last of the ten runners behind Your Majesty.
 In October, the colt returned to winning form when he took the Newmarket St Leger over one and three-quarter miles.

 Later career

 Norman remained in training for at least two more years but failed to win any more major races.
 In March 1910 he finished third behind Cinderella and Forerunerr in the Lincolnshire Handicap.
-Later that month he a second when favourite for the Newark Plate at Nottingham Racecourse.
+Later that month, he placed second when being picked as a favourite for the Newark Plate at Nottingham Racecourse.